 The soap can also become too hot, which makes it pretty difficult to work with.
 Although there are a few drawbacks, this method is definitely worth it if you want to avoid working with lye.

 The cold process method is essentially creating the entire soap from scratch.
 You’ll be working with lye and can control every single ingredient that goes into the soap.

-Since you’ll use lye for the cold process method, you’ll have to make sure that you take the necessary precautions and minimize the risks that come with using this dangerous chemical.
+Since you’ll use lye for the cold process method, you’ll have to make sure that you take the necessary precautions and minimize the risks of using this dangerous chemical.

-Besides having an infinite amount of possibilities with your ingredients, you can also explore a variety of cool techniques like swirling or layering.
+Besides having infinite possibilities with your ingredients, you can also explore a variety of cool techniques like swirling or layering.

 You’ll be able to suspend ingredients inside the soap easier than the melt-and-pour method since the mixture is a lot thicker.
 This method also allows you to add fresh ingredients like fruit purees.

 The downside to this method (besides working with the lye) is that the soap will need to take 4-6 weeks to cure.